-Dermal filler cosmetic injecting strategies can help reduce your under-eye bags, certain types of under-eye shadows or darkness, and under-eye fat bulges that are somewhat minor in nature.
+Dermal filler cosmetic injecting strategies can help to reduce your under-eye bags.
+They can also alleviate certain types of under-eye shadows, darkness, or minor under-eye fat bulges.

 - The two strategies most commonly employed for dermal fillers injected under the eye area are tear trough injections and skin boosters.

-- They help reduce mildly shadowed under eye areas or mildly crepey-looking skin under the eyes; improving the look and skin texture under the eyes.
+- They can help alleviate mild under-eye shadows, as well as crepey-looking skin in the area.
+This will improve the look and skin texture under the eyes.

 - If you have more noticeable or advanced under-eye skin concerns, then a surgical solution may be something worth researching further.

-- That noted, most anti-ageing patients start by asking about the less-invasive option of dermal fillers as a non-surgical anti-ageing option with less downtime than facial or eyelid surgery.
+- However, it should be noted that most anti-ageing patients start by asking about the less-invasive option of dermal fillers.
+They’re a non-surgical anti-ageing option with less downtime than facial or eyelid surgery.

-Disclaimer: While dermal filler injections are less invasive than surgery excisions, they are invasive, because they DO involve penetration of the skin.
-Like all invasive procedures, they do involve risks.
+Though dermal filler injections are less invasive than surgery excisions, they are invasive.
+This is because they DO involve penetration of the skin.
+Therefore, like all invasive procedures, they do involve risks.

 Eyelid Surgery can help.
-But another option that might be worth exploring is the potential for dermal filler injections – either distributed in a skin booster format or for tear trough reduction – to improve the under-eye appearance of your face.
+But, dermal filler injections are another option worth exploring.
+They can be distributed in either skin booster format, or for tear trough reduction.
+Either format will improve the under-eye appearance of your face.

-- In fact, under-eye skin boosters may be a good solution for some Upper Blepharoplasty patients to consider once they heal and recover from their upper or lower eyelid surgery.
+- In fact, some Upper Blepharoplasty patients may consider under-eye skin boosters.
+They may be a good solution, after they heal and recover from upper or lower eyelid surgery, of course.

-Be sure you do NOT rush a treatment after surgery; instead, ask your Surgeon or Cosmetic Doctor for the requisite waiting period between a cosmetic eyelid surgery and a dermal filler injection treatment in the eye area.
+Be sure that you do NOT rush a treatment after surgery.
+Instead, ask your Surgeon or Cosmetic Doctor for about the requisite waiting period.
+They’ll be able to tell you how long you should wait between a cosmetic eyelid surgery and a dermal filler injection treatment.

-“Skin Booster Injections: “I see this treatment as a way of ‘moisturising your skin, from the inside” – Quote from Patient Care Coordinator Michelle, who recently had a series of skin booster treatments.”
+“I see this treatment as a way of moisturising your skin, from the inside.”

 Non-Surgical Cosmetic Solution for crepey-looking under-eye skin: Procedure Details and Skin Booster Costs (Melbourne)